-The bookstore's primary role is to stock all required and optional course materials for classes taught at each UNBC campus.
-You will also find a variety of school supplies and computer accessories.
-Academic pricing is available on many software packages.
-A full complement of reference books and study aides are in stock for each semester.
-Any title not in stock can be ordered.
-The bookstore is your UNBC logo headquarters.
-A great selection of UNBC clothing, giftware and novelty items are always available.
-As well as being the official Timberwolves outlet, the bookstore carries a full line of Alumni products.
-Visit our web site www.bookstore.unbc.ca.
+The Bookstore's primary role is to stock all course materials for all classes taught on all UNBC campuses.
+The store carries a wide variety of school supplies; many are made from recycled products.
+Academic pricing is available to students on many software products.
+The bookstore is the logo headquarters for UNBC.
+A great selection of clothing, giftware and backpacks is always available.
+Visit our website www.bookstore.unbc.ca.